-Not that many years ago, every new physician got a guaranteed base salary, with perhaps some sort of productivity incentive program.
+Not that many years ago, every new physician got a guaranteed base salary, with perhaps some sort of physician productivity compensation program.
 The vast majority of employers still provide a guaranteed salary to physicians, but recently my review of physician employment agreements (which includes an MGMA compensation analysis) indicates that the amount of the guarantee and the length of the guarantee period seem to be steadily eroding as employers feel the pinch of declining reimbursement.

 In my opinion, an employer should not bring on a new physician unless that employer is certain that there is sufficient demand to keep the physician busy.
 I don’t think that the risk of having enough work should fall upon the new physician’s shoulders.
-Unfortunately, you will find that there are employers out there who are willing to take a chance on hiring a new physician – and “cover the bet” by shifting the risk of insufficient work to the physician through compensation based largely (or even completely) on the productivity of the physician.
+Unfortunately, you will find that there are employers out there who are willing to take a chance on hiring a new physician – and “cover the bet” by shifting the risk of insufficient work to the physician solely through physician productivity compensation.

 Within law firms, paying lawyers based upon the business they personally bring in is called “eat what you kill”.
 For obvious reasons, this terminology is rarely used in medical practices.
 However, the “eat what you kill” methodology of compensation is becoming increasing common in physician employment contracts, so you must understand how this methodology can affect you.

 The concept of paying a physician based on productivity hardly seems unfair at first blush.
 After all, if you’re not “pulling your weight”, why should you bring in the big bucks?
 If there is sufficient work to keep you busy, then it seems completely appropriate to penalize you if you are unable or unwilling to perform at the same level as your colleagues.